Skip to Content

 Waste Not Want Not.

 When you’ve got zucchini squash coming out your ears, it can be a little overwhelming.
-We hope this Zucchini side dish recipe takes that feeling of overwhelm and transforms it into excitement.
-Snap a photo of your oven roasted zucchini with cheese, and maybe even a video of the beautiful people you feed it to.
-Tag us on Instagram using @themodernproper and #themodernproper so we can follow along.
-Happy eating!
+We hope this zucchini side dish recipe takes that feeling of overwhelm and transforms it into excitement.
+For more recipe inspiration, follow us on Facebook, Instagram, TikTok and Pinterest or order our cookbook.
+We love when you share your meals.
+Tag us on Instagram using #themodernproper, and we’d love to hear what you think of this recipe in the comments below.
+Happy cooking!

 • Serves: 4